‘Therfore bihoveth hire a ful long spoon

 As a member of the Communist Party of China, naturally, in my free time, I like to read Marxist-Leninist works.
 Oh, yes: I also enjoy cooking.

 Despite his formidable personality deficit, Li Peng’s advent was a significant, and deeply troubling, event.
-He was seen as the agent both of ideological recidivism and the kind of economic thinking that was in spirit to the revisionist Soviet Union than the neo-liberal Chicago School.
+He was seen as the agent both of ideological recidivism and the kind of economic thinking that was closer in spirit, and policy approach, to the revisionist Soviet Union than the neo-liberal Chicago School.
 Aficionados were well aware that the new premier represented a seismic shift in the country’s politics: he was both a ‘Red Engineer’, to use Joel Andreas’s expression, trained at Tsinghua University, as well as being the son of a revolutionary martyr raised by Zhou Enlai and his wife Deng Yingchao.
 Twenty-five years would pass before the next ‘Red Princeling’ rose to national prominence.

 After all, Li Peng was among the Moscow-trained Chinese students encouraged by Mao Zedong in 1957 with the words: